gotouerina/ComTools/README.md

 ## Extract CDS from MAF format file

+If you have annotation of the reference species, you could extract them using ExtractCDS.pl.
+Just type

+    perl ExtractCDS.pl input_maf output_maf reference_name  gff

+## Convert MAF into VCF format

+## Calculate Convergent Sites

 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools), there is no paper published in this stage, but are prepared to publish on Bioaxiv in future.